mortbopet/Ripes/README.md

 </p>

 ## Building
-Since RISC-V sim is built using pure C++ and Qt, all platforms that support Qt should be able to build and run the app.
+Since Ripes is built using pure C++ and Qt, all platforms that support Qt should be able to build and run the app.

 ### Minimal (Linux)
 If you do not wish to download the entire Qt environment, the project can be built given the following dependencies are available